ddnexus/pagy/docs/toolbox/paginators/offset.md

   - Paginators
 ---

-`:offset` is a generic OFFSET paginator usable with ORMs collections, and regular `Array` objects.
+`:offset` is a generic OFFSET paginator usable with ORM collections and regular `Array` objects.

-It uses the full OFFSET pagination technique, which triggers two SQL queries:
+It uses the complete OFFSET pagination technique, which triggers two SQL queries:

 - a `COUNT` query to get the count
 - an `OFFSET` + `LIMIT` query to get the records

-It **fully** supports **ALL** the helpers and navigators.
+It **fully** supports all the helpers and navigators.

 ```ruby Controller
 @pagy, @records = pagy(:offset, collection, **options)